-Tony Purler owns and operates Purler Wrestling Academy West located in Holt, Missouri, just minutes from Kansas City.
-Tony has been a youth, high school, and collegiate champion.
-Tony also was a USA world team member, wrestling internationally for the USA!
+Tony Purler owns and operates Purler Wrestling Academy West in Holt, Missouri, just minutes from Kansas City.
+Tony has been a champion at every level of wrestling — from the youth circuit, to high school, and in college, capturing the 1993 NCAA national championship while wrestling at Nebraska.
+Tony Purler has also been a world team member, wrestling internationally for the United States!
 At Purler Wrestling Academy West, Tony Purler conducts strategic wrestling instruction designed to teach youth and high school wrestlers how to wrestle physically, technically, and mentally.

-Tony believes that the best wrestling move is possessing the knowledge of wrestling.
-Knowing how to wrestle consistently in key situations is more important than knowing a few trick wrestling moves, although Tony has a few tricks up his sleeve as well.
+Tony believes that the best wrestling move is having a comprehensive knowledge about wrestling — knowing how to wrestle consistently in key situations is more important than knowing a few trick wrestling moves.
+Although, Tony has a few tricks up his sleeve as well.

 Tony Purler Wrestling Camps

-In addition to operating Purler Wrestling Academy West year-round, Tony hosts numerous youth wrestling camps throughout the calendar year in various locations with many held in the Kansas City area.
-Tony invites all youth wrestlers, both boys and girls, to participate and learn to wrestle at his wrestling camps.
-From kids summer wrestling camps to high school team wrestling camps, Tony has a camp that will help get your wrestler better and closer to their wrestling goals.
+In addition to operating Purler Wrestling Academy West in the Kansas City area year-round, Tony hosts numerous youth wrestling camps throughout the calendar year in various locations, with many held in the Kansas City area as well.
+Tony invites all youth wrestlers, both boys and girls, to participate and learn how to wrestle at his wrestling camps.

-Enroll in a summer wrestling camp today and train with a champion, train with Tony Purler!
+Enroll in a summer wrestling camp today and train with more than just a champion — train with Tony Purler!